-Under the AG Act and the Australian auditing standards, QAO may report to management any key findings, observations and recommendations on matters identified during the audit.
+Under the AG Act and the Australian auditing standards, QAO may report to management any key findings, observations, and recommendations on matters identified during the audit.
 This includes reporting any significant deficiencies in internal control.

-Where matters identified require attention the report must be given to the accountable person or governing body and any other person the Auditor-General considers to have a special interest in the report.
-If the suggestions and observations are considered significant they must also be given to the appropriate Minister and the Treasurer.
+Where matters identified require attention, the report must be given to the accountable person or governing body and any other person the Auditor-General considers as having a special interest in the report.
+If the suggestions and observations are considered significant, they must also be given to the appropriate minister and the Treasurer.

-The Auditor-General must also report to Parliament on each audit of a public sector entity.
-The Auditor-General has discretion for determining the format, content and timing of reports to Parliament, however, as a minimum the reports must draw attention to any matters of significance relating to the financial management of the public sector.
+The Auditor-General must also report to parliament on each audit of a public sector entity.
+The Auditor-General has discretion for determining the format, content, and timing of reports to parliament; however, as a minimum the reports must draw attention to any matters of significance relating to the financial management of the public sector.

-To ensure the reports are fairly presented, comments are obtained from relevant Ministers, and others with a special interest, on each proposed report item.
-The final report to Parliament includes the comments received on the proposed report item or a fair summary of them.
+To ensure the reports are fairly presented, comments are obtained from relevant ministers, and others with a special interest, on each proposed report item.
+The final report to parliament includes the comments received on the proposed report item or a fair summary of them.

-Reports to Parliament aim to be objective, non-partisan, and reliable.
-They provide fact-based information that Parliament needs to fulfil its role in holding government accountable for its stewardship of public funds.
-They also provide valuable commentary, findings and recommendations on how to improve accountability in the public sector.
+Reports to parliament aim to be objective, non-partisan, and reliable.
+They provide fact-based information that parliament needs to fulfil its role in holding government accountable for its stewardship of public funds.
+They also provide valuable insights, findings, and recommendations on how to improve public sector accountability and delivery of public services.

-Through these reports QAO aim to:
+Through these reports, QAO aims to:

-- strengthen accountability and transparency, providing the public with confidence in the system of government - inform Parliament to better support decision making and debate, leading to changes to legislation and policy - · provide unique insights, leveraging QAO's mandate to access and collate information not readily available - be a catalyst of improved performance through increased efficiency and effectiveness of service delivery
+- strengthen accountability and transparency, providing the public with confidence in the system of government - inform parliament to better support decision making and debate, leading to changes to legislation and policy - provide unique insights, leveraging QAO's mandate to access and collate information not readily available - be a catalyst of improved performance through increased efficiency and effectiveness of service delivery.